Tinker0425/PetFinderAPI/README.md

 2. **Github Actions Daily Python Run**
 :warning: The cron job is commented out in the yml file.
 If you would like it to run daily, go to `` and uncomment the cron line
-   - Go to Github Actions in your repo
    - Go to `Fetch and Upload PetFinder Data` & Run
    - Once it completes :white_check_mark: Go to Google cloud and check:
      1. A csv with today's date was added to your bucket